bseltz-cohesity/scripts/oracle/python/restoreOracle-v2/README.md

 This script performs an restore of an Oracle database.
 The script can restore the database to the original server, or a different server.

-Note: this is a major rewrite of the previous restoreOracle.py script and may need significant testing to shake out any flaws.
-Please provide feedback if you try it out and find any issues.

 ## Components

 * [restoreOracle-v2.py](https://raw.githubusercontent.com/cohesity/community-automation-samples/main/oracle/python/restoreOracle-v2/restoreOracle-v2.py): the main python script